-For such small towns, Duck and Southern Shores have a good number of restaurants and some pretty sophisticated dining options.
+For such small towns, Southern Shores and Duck restaurants have some pretty sophisticated dining options.

 Whether you want delivered pizza or upscale cuisine matched with a Wine Spectator award-winning wine list, you’ll find what you’re looking for.
 Most Duck NC restaurants, like so many on the Outer Banks, stick to American fare, with an emphasis on seafood.
 That doesn’t mean there aren’t creative chefs here; you’ll find some very innovative preparations of seafood, meats, fresh produce and traditional ingredients.
 Southern Shores restaurants include a couple of chains (ever heard of a little place called Starbucks?), a great pizza place and a wonderful gourmet foods market/cafe.